yasirufernando101/robomassign/C++&Git/Assignment1/README.md

 2. What is the difference between the following values (What is their default type in C++)
    2022 2022L 2022.0 2022.0f

-3. Define a structure, which includes year, month, day and time information.
+3. Define a structure, which includes year, month, day and time information(i.e. Hours, Minutes, Seconds).
 Then define a variable of this structure and initialize it.

 ## Programing Exercise